 The cost does not include expenses for travel to and from Hyderabad, visa fees, or medical and travel insurance, for which the students need to pay by themselves.

-Students can find practical information for the semester programme here.
+Students can find practical information regarding how to prepare for their trip here.

 Off: 91-22-2552 5919/ 5920

 Ms Christabel Royan

 Director, Nordic Centre in India